nicknguyen0201/LAB-1/README.md

 # LAB-1
-Hi this is Nick
+Hi this is Nick;
-Welcome to my depository
+Welcome to my depository;
+return 0;